axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

 <h1 style="font-size:30px; ">Aren&rsquo;t the liquidity suggestions super complex?
 What about tax-wise?
 Do we want the people to deal with that?</h1>
  <p>We never said anything about taxes and laws because we don&rsquo;t know much about them.</p>
- <p>We have been accused of being impractical, but it is not so much that as these ideas are different and unfamiliar.</p>
+ <p>We have been accused of being impractical, but it is not so much that these ideas are different and unfamiliar.</p>

 <h1 class="_section">Co-Management</h1>

 <h1 style="font-size:30px; ">What about titles?</h1>
  <p>In a co-managed company there are no  titles.</p>
  <p>People perform functions that have to be done according to the skills people have.
-People work together in teams (fluid) but there are no departments (static).</p>
+People work together in teams (fluid), but there are no departments (static).</p>

 <h1 style="font-size:30px; ">How would this work with our Purpose?</h1>
  <p>In general, we don&rsquo;t know what Purpose is.
 To us it is the <em>why</em> component of an <span class='_paradigm'>Explicit Alignment.</span> We want to make newcomers aware of what our <em>why</em> is so they can decide if they still want to join us.</p>